N0mad300/Vekotin/README.md

 The widgets can use bridge in JavaScript to access OS level features (get hardware informations, control media playback (via SMTC), etc.).

-Currently the only available bridge is the CPU bridge, here is an example of how to use it in JavaScript (you can also check the code of CPU Monitor example widget) :
+Here is an example of how to use the CPU bridge in JavaScript (you can also check the code of CPU Monitor example widget) :
 ```javascript
 const cpuBridge = window.chrome?.webview?.hostObjects?.cpu;